MissPeperr/NSS-Pre-Work/README.md

 > Sometimes it's hard for students to speak up, so make sure they all know what they would be going over if they _don't_ want to do what another student suggests.

 After the subject has been decided, head to the [Live Code Examples](./live-code-examples) and find the corresponding example to live-code!

+> Feel free to use whatever **online** text editor of your choosing.
+Repl.it or JSFiddle are usually a go-to.